 Area of Applicability

-The Shawnee County building permit procedure applies to all of unincorporated Shawnee County.
+The Shawnee County building code and permit procedure applies to all of unincorporated Shawnee County.

 Permit Requirement and Use

-No building or structure shall be constructed, placed, altered, moved, occupied, converted, removed or demolished except in accordance with the Shawnee County Building Permit Procedure.
-It shall be unlawful to maintain, occupy, or use a building or structure, or any parts thereof, that has been erected or altered in violation of the provisions of the Building Permit Procedure.
+No building or structure shall be constructed, placed, altered, moved, occupied, converted, removed or demolished except in accordance with the adopted Shawnee County Building Code and Shawnee County Building Permit Procedure.
+It shall be unlawful to maintain, occupy, or use a building or structure, or any parts thereof, that has been erected or altered in violation of the provisions of the Building Code and Permit Procedure.

 No work on a building or structure subject to a Shawnee County building permit shall begin until such time a building permit authorizing same has been issued by the Shawnee County Planning Department.
 Commencement of work prior to issuance of a building permit shall constitute a violation and be subject to a penalty and possible enforcement action.